 The marketing guru Brendon Burchard has succinctly phrased the end-of-life questions.
 Did I live?
 Did I love?
 Did I matter?
 How you tell your story will determine what meaning you find in it.
 Your life, willy-nilly, has a beginning, a middle, and an end.
 You shape it in the telling.

 You select your persona when you pick the high points and the low.
 The opportunity to do so is never lost.
 And the tale always culminates in the present moment.

 Not sure how to make choices for yourself?
 Get healthy to exercise your best judgment.
 Address all nine areas of well-being.
 (Not sure what these are?
-Download my favorite resources here, along with a checklist.)
+My ebook Find Your Bliss, available from Amazon.com, has a checklist.)
 Align your values and your goals with your daily life.
 Be alert to all the messages your body sends you about what you love and what feels good.